pavlobaron/log4j2redis/README.md

     log4j.appender.REDIS.host=localhost
     log4j.appender.REDIS.port=6379
     log4j.appender.REDIS.msetmax=100
+    log4j.appender.REDIS.layout=org.pbit.log4j2redis.RedisPatternLayout
+    log4j.appender.REDIS.layout.ConversionPattern=%H - %P - %t - %d - %p - %U

 Where:

 * **host** and **port** are optional properties, so if they are not set it will use the standard **localhost** and **6379**
 * **msetmax** is the number of messages to be sent in one batch MSET command, which defaults to **100**

-## Message Format

-Every **log message** will be written behind a key of this format:

-    hostname - process_name_on_host - thread_id_there - timestamp - log_level - unique UUID
+* RedisPatternLayout extends the standard PatternLayout with %U (UUID), %P (process name) and %H (host) The pattern is used to build the Redis key, while the simply rendered log message will be the value behind it.

-That way, it should be possible to uniquely collect log messages from any host while writing to one single Redis node.
+It's recommended to use %U, %P and %H. That way, it should be possible to uniquely collect log messages from any host while writing to one single Redis node.
 Redis can of course be configured to have persisting slaves while the one and only target node just writes into memory (attention: after its restart the data on slaves might get lost, so back it up - it's just append-only logs).
 Of course, a more complex